 It is a fact that a great logo is a powerful marketing tool.
 It not only gives recognition to the brand but also speaks volumes about what the brand stands for and what its values are.
 A logo should be able to grab the attention of the viewers instantly and hold it.
 A great logo has an immediate impact on consumers and helps in brand penetration and recall.
 It assists them in reminding consumers about the brand when they are making a purchase and giving recommendations.

 This is the reason why brands think a lot before designing a logo.
-It is crucial to give attention to every minute details of the logo – from color to icons and font.
+It is crucial to give attention to every minute detail of the logo – from color to icons and font.
 From Nike’s Swoosh to FedEx’s arrow, history has seen many logos making a mark of the brand with their memorable and timeless design.
 Designing an effective logo is difficult and has subjective interpretations.
 This means that while designing a logo, things might not be visible to the team, but consumers may notice them.
-This may result in money loss due to the launch of unsuccessful redesign and also potential loss in revenue.
+This may result in money lost due to the launch of unsuccessful redesign and also potential loss in revenue.

 In this blog, we have listed 5 logo redesigns that went completely wrong with the people.
-These logo redesigns will be helpful to you in understanding the things you should be careful while you design or redesign your logo.
+These logo redesigns will be helpful to you in understanding the things you should be careful of while you design or redesign your logo.

 The initial GAP logo had created a brand identity in the market from over 20 years of its existence.
 The logo had recognition, conveying a sense of simplicity and style.
 In the logo, the name spelled out in all caps inside a blue box, which was considered classic and very American.
 It had a loyal customer base having an association with the brand for almost two decades.